ricko2001/Genealogy-scripts/RM -Convert Fact/ReadMe.txt

 Not allowed:
 Personal => Family

-Simply changing the Fact Type is trivial for a set of facts.
+Simply changing the fact type for an existing fact is trivial.
 Complications arise when the fact has witnesses or when a family fact is converted to a personal fact.

 Any conversion of a fact that already has a witness involves assigning a new role to that witness.
 That's because each fact type has a different, independent set of possible roles.
 The role's main task, besides naming the role itsef, is to control which sentence is used for the witness in a narrative report